-- Del Mar College is hosting Discovery Day for high schoolers.
-AI2ES is presenting one talk and an all-day demonstration of UAS and GIS technologies.
-About 900 attendees tofal (March 25, 2022).
+- Del Mar College hosted a Discovery Day for high schoolers.
+AI2ES presented a talk and provided an all-day demonstration of UAS and GIS technologies.
+An estimated 900 attendees total (March 25, 2022).

-- Del Mar College is presenting at a NASA-funded STEM camp for secondary students on April 5 and May 21 discussing our AI2ES curriculum and projects.
+- Del Mar College presented at a NASA-funded STEM camp for secondary students on April 5 and May 21, 2022 discussing our AI2ES curriculum and projects.

 3. Broaden and train AI for ES through targeted internships, mentoring and recruitment

 Our internal mentoring and internships will increase participation and provide research and educational opportunities to US citizens, nationals, and permanent residents, especially women and members of underrepresented groups who are undergraduate and graduate students, postdoctoral researchers, industrial fellows, faculty members from all colleges and universities, and others in the activities of AI2ES and its sub awardees.
 AI2ES will encourage them to pursue careers in science and engineering and will identify actions that will enhance and ensure ethnic/racial diversity throughout the life of the Institute.
 Our specific goals for the internships and mentoring are listed below.

 - Mentor all AI2ES junior faculty, postdoctoral fellows, graduate students, and undergraduate students.

 - Create internships for AI & ES targeting to URMs in private industry partners